chadweimer/quadlets/README.md

 ## Ansible

-Ansible Playbooks are provided to easily bring these quadlets up and down in a matter similar to docker compose.
+Ansible Playbooks are provided to easily bring these quadlets up and down in a manner similar to docker compose.
+These playbooks place the quadlet files in the rootless podman folder, add and enable firewalld services, and enable the resulting systemd services.

 ### Inventory